-2.1 An GMRIO model for Scope-3 CF estimation
+2.1 An GMARIO model for Scope-3 CF estimation

 The methodology for estimating CFs by means of environmentally extended input-output models (EEIO) is well-supported by an extensive literature (Miller and Blair, 2022; Ivanova et al., 2017; Eurostat, 2015; EEA, 2013; Martinez et al., 2019).
-The use of GMRIOs to distribute emissions along the global value chain further expands out ability to pin down the geographical origin of locally triggered emissions (Wiedmann et al., 2021, 2016; Remond-Tiedrez and Rueda-Cantuche, 2019).
-Any CF can be calculated using the standard Leontief-inverse demand-pull input-output model shown as follows in Equation 1.
+The use of GMRIOS to distribute emissions along the global value chain further expands our ability to pin down the geographical origin of locally triggered emissions (Wiedmann et al., 2021, 2016; Remond-Tiedrez and Rueda-Cantuche, 2019).
+Any CF can be calculated using the standard Leontief-inverse demand-pull input-output model shown in Equation 1.

-$$CF^f = \bar{e}(\mathbf{I} - \mathbf{A})^{-1}\hat{y} \quad (1)$$ where \bar{e} is the diagonalized vector of emission factors, obtained as the product of industry emissions and the inverse of the diagonalized $n \times n$ matrix of industry outputs $\mathbf{E}\hat{x}^{-1}$.
+$$CF^P = \hat{e}(\mathbf{I} - \mathbf{A})^{-1}\hat{y} \quad (1)$$ where \hat{e} is the diagonalized $1 \times n$ vector of emission factors.
 The Leontief inverse $(\mathbf{I} - \mathbf{A})^{-1}$ is a $n \times n$ total requirements matrix indicating the amount of inputs from the n industries directly and indirectly required per unit of industry's j output.
-The vector \mathbf{y} is the $n \times 1$ final demand vector, which can also be a diagonalized ($n \times n$) or simply spread by the different demand components ($n \times d$), such as households' final consumption or government spending.
-In the case of a GMRIO, the dimensions span m number of regions or countries, such that the Leontief inverse becomes an $mn \times mn$ matrix, and \mathbf{e}^T and \mathbf{y} $mn \times 1$ vectors.
-One advantage of diagonalizing a unique final demand vector \hat{y} , regardless of it being final consumption or gross domestic product, is that it preserves the dimensions of the Leontief inverse and, thus, allows for a row-wise or column-wise perspective, depending on whether a production-based or consumption-based approach is followed.
+The vector \hat{y} is the $n \times 1$ final demand vector, which can also be a diagonalized $(n \times n)$ or simply spread by the different demand components $(n \times d)$, such as households' final consumption or government spending.
+In the case of a GMARIO, the dimensions span m number of regions or countries, such that the Leontief inverse becomes an $mn \times mn$ matrix, and e^t and y $mn \times 1$ vectors.
+One advantage of diagonalizing a unique final demand vector \hat{y} , regardless of it being final consumption or gross domestic product, is that it preserves the dimensions of the Leontief inverse and, thus, allows for a row-wise or column-wise perspective, depending on whether a supplier or driver approach is followed.
 The latter corresponds to the CF concept used henceforth.

-The paper will present two different consumption-based approaches as we select industries or households as our unit of analysis.
-On the one hand, we are interested in the bi-dimensional distribution of emissions by source sector and country of origin that the gross domestic product of the city of Madrid is responsible for.
-In this perspective, the unit of analysis is the economic activity of the urban area, and it is bounded by the National Accounts rules determining what counts as economically meaningful activity (Lequiller and Blades, 2014; Eurostat, 2013).
-On the other, we also want to investigate the emissions originating in heating, cooling, transportation or other household activities, which fall outside of market-oriented production.
-In the case of households, the CF will be a combination of the emissions embedded in the goods and services purchased by households (CF^f) and those direct CO2e emissions originated in their domestic activity (CF^h), which is divided in three different categories: transportation, heating/cooling, and other.
+The paper will present two different approaches as we select the city's GDP or households as our unit of analysis.
+On the one hand, we are interested in the two-dimensional distribution of emissions by source industry and country of origin that the gross domestic product of the city of Madrid is responsible for.
+From this perspective, the unit of analysis is the domestic economic activity of the urban area, and it is bounded by National Accounts rules on economically meaningful activity (Lequiller and Blades, 2014; Eurostat, 2013).
+On the other, we also want to investigate the emissions produced by households.
+These do not only include the direct and indirect emissions driven by household final consumption expenditure, but also those originating in heating, cooling, transportation or other household activities, which fall outside of market-oriented production.
+In the case of households, the CF^h (carbon footprint of households) will combine emissions embedded in the goods and services purchased by households (CF^P) and those direct CO_2e emissions originated in their direct domestic activity (CF^d), which is divided in three different categories: transportation, heating/cooling, and other fugitive emissions.

-$$CF = CF^h + CF^f \quad (2)$$
+$$CF^h = CF^d + CF^P \quad (2)$$